charlietag/os_preparation/README.md

       * PermitRootLogin no
       * PasswordAuthentication yes
     * RAM
-      * mkswap if Ram is insufficient to start MariaDB
+      * mkswap if RAM is insufficient to start MariaDB

       ```bash
       mkdir /swap